Rehab-Robotics-Lab/FloSystem/README.md

     3. `sudo ufw allow ssh`
     4. `sudo ufw enable`
     5. check: `ufw status`
+16. Take a look at the bash_includes file.
+It should be going in through the install system automatically.
+Might not be though.
+For testing you want to set the ros_ip.
+But for deployment you do not.
+If a ROS IP is set using a network which the robot is connected to, then upon network loss the ros system will crash

 #### Assigning the serial devices to have a fixed addresses {#udev}